webtechnick/CakePHP-Queue-Plugin/readme.markdown

 	Queue::add($command, $type, $options = array());
 	cake queue.queue add "command" -t type

 There are many `5 types` of commands you can use.
-You must specify the type when adding the command unless model is used Model command is assumed when no type is specified.
+You must specify the type when adding the command unless model is used.
+Model command is assumed when no type is specified.

-1) Model - Model function to execute.
+1) **Model** : Model function to execute.
 Examples:

 	#Command strings
 	Model::action()